Yu-Gi-Oh! Arc-V (manga): Others

-He is Yuya, Yuto, Yugo, and Yuri's father and co-creator of the Solid Vision technology along with Action Duels and Pendulum Summoning, though later revealed to been influenced by the G.O.D. card.
+He is Yuya, Yuto, Yugo, and Yuri's father and co-creator of the Solid Vision technology along with Action Duels and Pendulum Summoning, though later revealed to have been influenced by the G.O.D. card.
 Yusho retired from science and became a Duelltainer to establish a trend of peaceful and fun duels before his work was used by the militant purposes.
 When Leo became obsessed studying G.O.D and realized how the card had taken over his friend, Yusho stole the card in failed attempt to stop the dragon's rampage.
 Moments before their time was destroyed, having originally intended to send all four of his sons back in time before the capsules meant for Yuto, Yugo and Yuri were destroyed, Yusho used some of G.O.D.'s power to cause a temporal incident known as World Illusion so he can send Yuya two decades into the past with the task to find G.O.D.'s creator.